-- One of the most important decisions that the Board makes is to determine the long-term asset allocation; - The Board will define a long-term strategic asset class allocation and rebalance to those allocations within specific ranges; the Board may express a mediumterm view that may be different from target allocation, but within allowed ranges; - The achievement of long-term investment goals is the result of sound strategic decisions and consistency in implementation; - It is necessary to use long timeframes and appropriate benchmarks to fairly evaluate active manager performance.
+- One of the most important decisions that the Board makes is to determine the long- term asset allocation; - The Board will define a long-term strategic asset class allocation and rebalance to those allocations within specific ranges; the Board may express a mediumterm view that may be different from target allocation, but within allowed ranges; - The achievement of long-term investment goals is the result of sound strategic decisions and consistency in implementation; - It is necessary to use long timeframes and appropriate benchmarks to fairly evaluate active manager performance.
 Performance differences in asset classes, strategies, styles, and market capitalizations will have multi-year cycles.
-Therefore, even the most capable investment managers may have periods of under- and out- performance relative to their benchmarks; - Investment implementation should be cost effective; and - Active investment management should be applied in asset classes and strategies where evidence of favorable value added potential exists.
+Therefore, even the most capable investment managers may have periods of under- and out- performance relative to their benchmarks; - Investment decisions should be evaluated on the net return that is expected relative to the risk that is associated with each investment using pecuniary factors only. - Investment implementation should be cost effective; and - Active investment management should be applied in asset classes and strategies where evidence of favorable value added potential exists.